 - Data Collection: GitHub Copilot, powered by OpenAI’s Codex, pulls from large amounts of public code to make suggestions.
 Although it uses this data for pattern recognition, GitHub emphasizes that Copilot doesn’t store or share the actual code you write.
 You also have the option to turn off telemetry data collection, which tracks how you use Copilot for insights.

-- Privacy Concerns: One concern with Copilot is that it relies on public datasets, which could sometimes lead to code suggestions that resemble existing public code.
-This may raise intellectual property issues, especially for developers working on sensitive projects.
-To address this, GitHub has added filters to block sensitive information and improve privacy protections for developers.
+- Privacy Concerns: Because Copilot uses public code data, it may sometimes generate code similar to existing public code.
+This can lead to IP problems for sensitive projects.
+To solve this, GitHub has added filters to block sensitive information and improve privacy protection.

 Community Support & Learning Curve